-Evangeline Home Health is a 501c (3), private, not-for-profit home health agency created in 1972 by the Evangeline Parish Council on Aging in Ville Platte, La.
+Evangeline Home Health Agency, Inc. was founded by the Evangeline Parish Council on Aging in 1972 as a 501c (3), private, not-for-profit agency.
 The agency was established to meet the unmet needs of the rural parish and provide “Home Health Aid, Nutrition, Facilitation of Heath, Adult Education, and Transportation”.
-From this simple mission statement Evangeline Home Health has grown to serve the urban areas of Lake Charles, Lafayette, and all of the Acadiana Region.
+We continue to provide much needed indigent care today in our entire service area.

 Foundation: Nursing and Public Health

 In the early days of our heritage, Ms. Deanie McWhorter, RN, provided the leadership and vision that would carry our organization through the formative years.
 Ms Deanie’s training and experience at Touro Infirmary in New Orleans, where she excelled in surgery and nursing, gave her the medical background to work with local doctors on complex cases.
 As Evangeline began to grow, Ms. Deanie hired nurses that were like herself: well trained, competent, energetic and devoted to serving others.
 Evangeline gained the trust of physicians and families around all of the Acadiana Region.
 Ms. Deanie helped form the organization that would become the Home Care Association of Louisiana and served on the original board of directors.
 She was recently inducted into the Louisiana Home Health Hall of Honor along with her husband and partner, Edward “Ted” McWhorter.